Career Services Call to Action Supporting Black Lives Matter

 We will strengthen our commitment to marginalized students, especially Black students, through:

 - Staff training & development with regards to confronting racism in all its forms, including allyship development.

-- Ensuring that our career peer program and graduate training program reflect the diversity of our campus.
+- Ensuring that our career peer program (when active) and graduate training program reflect the diversity of our campus.